ARM-software/acle/main/acle.md

 Providing emulation libraries for half-precision floating point conversions when not implemented in hardware is implementation-defined.

+### Modal 8-bit floating-point

+ACLE defines the `__fpm8` type, which can be used for the E5M2 and E4M3 8-bit floating-point formats.
+It is a storage and interchange only type with no arithmetic operations other than intrinsic calls.

 # Architecture and CPU names